Wyalkatchem CBH Museum Outside - Yards surrounding the museum

 Large 100 hp Crossley motor from Minnivale pumping station on display at Wyalkatchem Museum

-The Crossley 100 hp single cylinder motor weighing in at 7 ton with a 7’ flywheel, used to drive the water pump at the Minnivale Pumping station.
-It is still in working order.
+The Crossley 100 hp single cylinder motor weighing in at 7 ton with a 7 foot flywheel, used to drive the water pump at the Minnivale Pumping station.
+It is still in working order but needs some work.

 two railway accommodation sheds and amenities room at Wyalkatchem Museum